codetot-web/runcloud-bash-scripts/README.md

 - Ubuntu 20, 22 or 24 version

 ## Changelog
+- [x] Install ioncube for all PHP versions - OpenLitespeed
-- [x] Install ioncube for all PHP versions
+- [x] Install ioncube for all PHP versions - nginx

 ## Install Ioncube